Siphon880gh/devbrain/DevOps/_Server - VPS or Dedicated Server/_ GET STARTED - Setup Dedicated Server Checklist.md

 	- Once done installing, the terminal will output the public IP plus the port number to visit, which could be **https://yourIpAddress:8443**
 	- If firewall, you have to enable the port: `sudo ufw allow 8443`, then apply the rules right away with `sudo ufw reload`.
 Go to the webhosting panel and setup a username and password right away because hackers have bots constantly scanning this port for setup opportunities.
+	- Save the URL and CloudPanel credentials into your webhost details document.
+If you have an alias for quick SSH login, you might want to also save it as an echo before the ssh or sshpass command.
 - Figure out if the web hosting management panel included other techs so you dont have to install them later.
 Cloudpanel-MySQL installation should include MySQL and PHP.
 You can find out for example by running:
 	- `mysql --version`
 	- `php --version